 Always try and choose a blog name that is going to grab attention, too.
-Many people make the mistake of writing down blog names that are silly, or are forced humour.
+Many people make the mistake of writing down blog names that are silly or are forced humor.
 Don’t try and work in this kind of manner as it usually creates an experience that makes readers feel a little distrustful.
-Professionalism is key here; this does not mean removing all personality, but avoiding amateurism.
+Professionalism is key here; this does not mean removing all personality but avoiding amateurism.

 Never think you are above looking at the competition for inspiration, either.
 There is absolutely nothing wrong with turning to your rivals and opposition when you want to start future proofing yourself.
 If you want to make a blog that is going to succeed, being inspired is always important to make sure that you can retain relevance.